guptaanurag2106/run.nvim/README.md

     * Unbuffered output of asynchronous commands can be seen in a new popup window which opens at the bottom
     * It support `q` to close and `<C-c>` to stop command execution
     * The buffer is reused if multiple `:RunAsync` are started
+- History
+    * If you provide a command other than default, it is saved to history and is suggested from then onwards for that filetype

 ## Configuration